Heather Streets-Salter, PhD

 Offers elective credit for courses taken at other academic institutions.
 May be repeated without limit.

 HIST 4691.
 Topics in Middle Eastern History.
 4 Hours.

 Covers special topics in Middle Eastern history.
-Prereq.
-Junior or senior standing.
+May be repeated without limit.

 HIST 4701.
 Capstone Seminar.
 4 Hours.

 Offers students an opportunity to make use of advanced techniques of historical methodology to conduct original research and write a major, original research paper as the culmination of their work toward the history degree.
 This is a capstone research and writing seminar for history majors.
-Prereq.
-HIST 2301 and junior or senior standing; not open to students who are receiving credit for HIST 4911, HIST 4912, HIST 4970, or HIST 4971.
+Not open to students who are receiving credit for HIST 4911, HIST 4912, HIST 4970, or HIST 4971.